padmapria/health_monitoring_Flask_App/README.md

 This example project demonstrate how to design RESTful API with Python-Flask and MongoDB.

- You can download the project this project by cloning the repository:
+ You can download this project by cloning the repository:

 # Get the project code
 git clone https://github.com/padmapria/health_monitoring_Flask_App.git